 The Company's Stock Option Plan was approved by the BOD of the Company on Line 5, 2013, and by stockholders representing more than 2/3 of the outstanding capital stock of the Company during the annual meeting held on December 3, 2014.
-On November 27, 2017, and December 19, 2016, the Stock Option Plan Committee awarded stock options to the Group.
-Additional stock option awards were given on May 30, 2019, and September 18, 2019 to qualified personnel of the Group.
+On November 27, 2017, he as 1, 7, and December 19, 2016, the Stock Option Plan Committee awarded stock options to be considered and employees of the Group.
+Additional stock option awards were given on May 30, 2019, June 5, 2019, and September 18, 2019 to qualified personnel of the Group.
 The effectivity date of the grant is one year after an option is awarded to the employee.
 One-third (1/3) of the total number of shares covered by a grant to an employee shall vest upon the effectivity of the grant.
 Another 1/3 of the shares shall vest one year after the effectivity date and the remaining 1/3 of the shares shall vest two years after the effectivity date of the grant.
-The Stock Option Plan was approximately and Section July 24, 2019.
+The Stock Option Plan was approximately the stock optio